Website Manager

 Spectator Conduct Policy

 Disruptive or unruly behavior while attending an Upper Moreland Basketball Club or Inter-County Basketball Association event will not be tolerated.
-Any person (s) in attendance at an UMBC or ICBA game whose actions result in ejection will be expected to leave the facility, and will not be allowed to attend another Upper Moreland Basketball Club or ICBA game or event for the remainder of that current season.
-If the ejections occurs during the last game of season - there will be suspensions to start the next season.
-The refereeing official (s) of the event are expected to issue a warning to the person (s) through one of the coaches who are involved in the game.
+Any person (s) in attendance at an UMBC or ICBA game whose actions result in ejection will be expected to leave the facility, and will be suspended for at least one additional game with potential further action based on board review.
+The official (s) of the event are expected to issue a warning to the person (s) through one of the coaches who are involved in the game.
 The team or organization that the attendee is affiliated with will be told of the warning through that coach.
 After a warning has been issued, the next course of action will result in removal from the event.
 The team or organization that is attached to that person (s) will be expected to make sure this rule is enforced.
-Ignoring this rule will result in forfeiture of all remaining games for the team participating in the game.

 Everyone from the players, coaches, officials and scorekeepers are performing to the best of their ability.
 Please remember that when attending a sporting event played by young people, you are at a venue where the expectation is to have a safe place for children to play a sporting event.
 Cheer for the team or player (s) you support, respect all of the participants, and after the game exit the venue and have a great day!